FedeDP/ncursesFM/README.md

 Build requires ncurses, libconfig, libcups, libarchive, openssl and libmagic.

-At runtime it requires ncurses, libconfig, libmagic and (optionally) {fuseiso, libcups, libarchive, openssl}.
+At runtime it requires ncurses, libconfig, libmagic, libarchive and (optionally) {fuseiso, libcups, openssl}.

 In Archlinux libmagic is provided by "file" package, that is part of base-devel group.
 So it is not listed inside PKGBUILD.